getsentry/sentry-dart/flutter/example/README.md

 [sentry.io](https://sentry.io/).

 Note the event shows only the application frames by default.
-You can click `Full` to see the complete stack trace.
+You can click on the `Full` button to see the complete stack trace.
 There's also a list of breadcrumbs for that exception.
 In order to get HTTP and navigational breadcrumbs you need to use [`SentryHttpClient`](https://docs.sentry.io/platforms/dart/usage/advanced-usage/#automatic-breadcrumbs)